erikopinaldo/spongebob-slack-bot/README.md

     * By default, this app can be installed onto the workspace it is being developed on.
 However, it cannot be installed onto any other workspace.
 I needed to deploy its code and use Slack's oauth flow.
 This was definitely a learning experience for me and it took some time for me to understand it.
 I ended up using [this tutorial](https://tutorials.botsfloor.com/creating-a-slack-command-bot-from-scratch-with-node-js-distribute-it-25cf81f51040) that made things easier to understand.
     * In short, this is what the oauth flow looks like:
       * We give users an install button on a front-facing website that is specific for the app, and has certain requested scopes associated with it.
 For my button, I included the `command` scope (for slash command usage), and also the `team:read` scope.
 We will need the `team:read` scope later when redirecting users back to their workspace after a successful install.
-      * The button is simply an anchor tag that sends user to https://slack.com/oauth/v2/authorize, with your app information included as parameters.
+      * The button is simply an anchor tag that sends users to https://slack.com/oauth/v2/authorize, with your app information included as parameters.
 This page then asks the user if they want to allow the Slack app to access to their workspace.
       * Once the user accepts this prompt, our app's server receives a unique code.
 This code, along with our app's `client ID` and `client secret`, will need to be provided to Slack in order to complete the installation.
       * We POST to https://slack.com/api/oauth.v2.access with the above information.
       * After successful authorization, we then make a second POST to https://slack.com/api/team.info to get the workspace URL for the user that installed the app (this is why the `team:read` scope is needed).
 We finally redirect the user to `teamdomain.slack.com` so that they are not left hanging on the previous auth page.